lexibank/peirosaustroasiatic/README.md

-# Classification of Austro-Asiatic Languages
+# CLDF dataset derived from Peiros' "Genetic classification of Austro-Asiatic languages" from 2004

 Cite the source dataset as